quicwg/base-drafts/draft-ietf-quic-recovery.md

 When there is no data to send, the sender SHOULD send a PING or other ack-eliciting frame in a single packet, re-arming the PTO timer.

-Alternatively, instead of sending the ack-eliciting packet, the sender MAY mark any packets still in flight as lost.
+Alternatively, instead of sending an ack-eliciting packet, the sender MAY mark any packets still in flight as lost.
 Doing so avoids sending an additional packet, but increases the risk that loss is declared too aggressively, resulting in an unnecessary rate reduction by the congestion controller.